kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 6. **Rust's Safety**: Combining Clean Architecture with Rust's strong type system and ownership model results in exceptionally robust and safe applications.

-By adhering to Clean Architecture principles, our project provides a solid foundation for building complex web applications that are easier to maintain, test, and evolve over time.
+By adhering to Clean Architecture principles, our project provides a solid foundation for building complex web applications that are easy to maintain, test, and evolve.
 In the following sections, we'll dive deeper into how these principles are implemented in the project structure and key features.

 ## Project Structure and Key Features